-Demand for places differs from course to course and for Business Economics past performance at GCSE level is taken into account when deciding to make conditional offers.
-The GCSE threshold may vary from year to year, but as a general guide, offers are normally made to applicants who have achieved 6Bs at GCSE.
+Past performance at GCSE level is taken into account when deciding to make conditional offers.
+The GCSE threshold may vary from year to year, but as a general guide, offers are normally made to applicants who have achieved six B/6 grades at GCSE.
 The final threshold is not usually determined until late in the admissions cycle, so there may be a delay in processing applicants who do not meet the initial requirements.

 In addition to the academic requirements above, the information provided in the personal statement section and the academic reference together with predicted grades are noted, but these are not the final deciding factors as to whether or not a conditional offer can be made.
 However, they may be reconsidered in a tie break situation in August.

 A-level General Studies and A-level Critical Thinking will not normally be considered as part of a three A-level offer and, although they may be excluded where an applicant is taking 4 A-level subjects, the grade achieved could be taken into account if necessary in August/September.

 If you are made an offer then you may be invited to an Open Day organised by Queen's University Management School, which is usually held in the second semester.
 This will allow you the opportunity to visit the University, to find out more about the degree programme of your choice, the facilities on offer together with a flavour of the academic and social life at Queen's.